 - Pray for peace between Afghanistan’s many people groups and that they will be able to work together to rebuild their country.

-- Pray that God will protect His children in Afghanistan, who are often isolated and vulnerable.
+- Pray that God will protect Christian believers in Afghanistan, who are often isolated and vulnerable.

 - Pray for development in Afghanistan that will result in improved quality of life for all.